Skip to content

 Schedule

-Participating coalition members should expect to spend a few hours per month between February and May 2024 preparing for the Summit.
-This time will include scheduled training provided through PA Start/Stop.
+Participating coalition members should expect to spend a few hours per month between February and April 2025 preparing for the Summit.
+This time will include scheduled training provided by CPA.
 Some summit participants and their advisors may also be invited to participate in CPA’s Annual Prevention Conference in June.

 Important Dates